Chicago Mercantile Exchange: Products

 Chicago Mercantile Exchange was known as the Chicago Butter and Egg Board when it was founded in 1898, and futures available through the exchange were initially limited to agricultural products.
 In 1919 the Board was restructured and the name changed to Chicago Mercantile Exchange, which reflected a new focus on commodities beyond butter and eggs, including potatoes, onions, and cheese.
 In 1972, CME introduced the first financial futures market, offering contracts on seven foreign currencies.
 By the 2000s, CME had expanded to offer four core financial instruments: commodities, foreign exchange, interest rates, and stock indexes.
 As of 2022, CME operates under CME Group, which offers a number of derivatives products, including commodities, equity indices, foreign exchange, interest rates, and weather.

 For example, as of 2017, agricultural contracts were offered on products such as wheat, corn, soybeans, and lean hogs.
 In metal futures, the CME trades precious metals, base metals, and ferrous metals.
 The Chicago Mercantile Exchange is the only market for trading in weather derivatives.
 It launched its first weather products in 1999.
 Products include, but are not limited to: futures on rainfall, snowfall, hurricanes, and temperature.

+Outages

+On the evening of November 27, 2025, the CME exchange suffered almost a 10 hour outage caused by a cooling issue at one of its CyrusOne data centers.
+This disrupted global markets across the Asia Friday trading day and into the European day before the market re-opened.